 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
-It tells which Part D prescription drugs are covered under the Part D benefit included in Clever Care Balance Medicare Advantage.
-The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
+It tells which Part D prescription drugs are covered under the Part D benefit included in our plan The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the Clever Care Balance Medicare Advantage Drug List.
+Medicare has approved the Clever Care "Drug List."

-The Drug List also tells you if there are any rules that restrict coverage for your drugs.
+The "Drug List" also tells you if there are any rules that restrict coverage for your drugs.

 We will provide you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (clevercarehealthplan.com/formulary) or call Customer Service (phone numbers are printed on the back cover of this booklet).
+To get the most complete and current information about which drugs are covered, you can visit the plan's website clevercarehealthplan.com or call Member Services.